At the very least, if you’re caught driving with a revoked license your insurance rates will go up significantly.

 How long will the insurance company hold a revoked license against me?

-Unfortunately, the stacking method usually doesn’t apply to license revocations.
-This is especially true in instances involving DWI or leaving the scene of an accident.
+Unfortunately, the stacking method usually doesn’t apply to license revocations., especially in instances involving DWI or leaving the scene of an accident.

-Further license suspensions or revocations will simply move you into an ever increasing risk pool and could eventually result in the inability to get any insurance coverage at all.
+Further license suspensions or revocations could eventually result in the inability to get any insurance coverage at all.

 Don’t let a previously revoked license stop you from searching for the best online car insurance quotes.
 Get started by entering your ZIP code now!